-In most blue chips the recruitment function reports to a head of HR who in turn reports to an HR Director, and the Director may not even sit on the board.
+In most blue chips a recruitment agency or the recruitment department reports to a head of HR who in turn reports to an HR Director, and the Director may not even sit on the board.
 The CEO probably talks about the importance of having the right people, but recruitment departments are often measured on non-quality-based measures such as the time and cost to recruit.

 Time and money are obviously key drivers within the recruitment process, but the most important factor to consider is overall value, as this brings quality into the equation.
 Most people prioritise intelligence, experience and if they have done before, whereas it can be argued this is an ineffective approach.
 Here are four factors for successful hiring: